Managing Your Anger Anger management is a commonly used term but many people struggle with…

-Encourage yourself to change up your routine and give your mind something new to focus on.
-Whether it’s a new hobby, new look, new people or new places, it signals to your brain that this is a time of change and encourages looking to the future rather than the past.
+Try encouraging yourself to change your routine and give your mind something new to focus on.
+Whether it’s a new hobby, new look, new people or new places.
+This signals to your brain that this is a time of change.
+Moreover, encouraging you to look to the future rather than the past.

-When we put all our energy into thinking about someone else we tend not to have any energy left for ourselves.
+When we put all our energy into obsessing over a relationship or another person we tend not to have any energy left for ourselves.
 Try instead, becoming obsessed with yourself for a bit.
 Build your self-esteem, try new looks, focus on what you love, try new passions and do all you can to make yourself happy outside of the obsession.
 Don’t let your happiness depend on someone who doesn’t love you back.
 Learn to love yourself instead.

 I help many clients deal with obsessive thoughts and behaviours.
 When you’re obsessed with a person you can’t have, it can be extremely upsetting and damaging to your life.

-Hypnotherapy can weaken the unhealthy thought and reward behaviours which have developed.
-We can work together to remove the triggers so you can enjoy life feeling free and happy.
+Hypnotherapy can weaken the unhealthy thought and behaviours patterns.
+As well as stopping the obsessing over the person you can’t have.
+In doing so, you can enjoy life again feeling free and happy.
 I can help you explore the reasons for the obsession and create an action plan to help you move on.

 Whatever your individual circumstances, hypnotherapy is proven to be fast acting and effective with this type of problem.
-I help my clients understand their feelings and gain new perspective on a person or past relationship.
-Together we replace negative associations with positive and anxiety with calm.
+Together we can replace negative associations with positive and anxiety with calm.

 Now could be the perfect time to see if online hypnotherapy can provide you with a much needed boost.